khardsonhurley/Hackbright-Project/README.md

 ## <a name="author"></a>About the Author

 Krishelle graduated Summa Cum Laude from the University of San Diego with a dual major in Mathematics and Spanish and a Teaching Credential.
 Prior to Hackbright, she taught High School Math and Spanish, while she pursued a Masters Degree focused on Math and Technology Education.
 After teaching for six years, Krishelle discovered her passion for designing tools that make processes more efficient.
 She realized that software engineering would be the perfect opportunity to combine this passion with her love for problem solving.
-Krishelle's love for learning and making an impact run strong and she is excited to contribute her creativity to a full-stack software development role.
+Krishelle's love for learning and making an impact run strong, and she is excited to contribute her creativity to a full-stack software development role.
 Learn more about Krishelle [here](https://www.linkedin.com/in/khardsonhurley).